khmomtech/Exchange-Rate-Service/README.md

 This application is provided as-is and may be subject to rate limits or other restrictions imposed by the API.
 Ensure compliance with the API's terms of service and usage limitations.

 ## Support, Contact and Author
 This "Exchange Rate Service" was created by [n1nni](https://github.com/n1nni).
-If you have any suggestions, feedback, issues or inquiries related to the app, please feel free to reach me out.
+If you have any suggestions, feedback, issues or inquiries related to the app, please feel free to reach out to me.

 Contact Information: